-To resolve Windows 11 slow startup, try to disable unnecessary startup programs, update Windows and drivers, check for malware, check for system files, free up disk space, and upgrade to an SSD with MiniTool Partition Wizard.
+If your Windows 11 slow startup, you can improve boot times by disabling unnecessary startup programs, keeping Windows and drivers up to date, scanning for malware, repairing system files, freeing up disk space, or upgrading to an SSD by using MiniTool Partition Wizard.

 Why Does Windows 11 Start Up Slowly?